tdkehoe/8-Queens/README.md

 # 8 Queens

 This was a technical interview assignment.
 In the [Eight Queens Puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle) you put eight queens on a chessboard, all in safe positions.
-It's usually solved with a recursive algorithm but I don't know recursive programming so I wrote a program that places seven queens on the board, and another program that places eight rooks on the board.
+It's usually solved with a recursive algorithm but I don't know recursive programming so I wrote a JavaScript program that places seven queens on the board, and another JavaScript program that places eight rooks on the board.

 First I wrote ```8_Rooks.js```: